View Dorothy Hessler's Obituary on GJSentinel.com and share memories

 Dorothy was born on July 6, 1929, in Nebraska to Edward and Anna Pieper, she was the oldest of five children.

 She moved to Colorado with her five children in 1966.
-She married George Hessler in 1973, and enjoyed the Wyoming wilderness with him.
-Dorothy enjoyed camping, arrowhead hunting, gardening, and loved her purple Iris's.
+She married George Hessler in 1973 and enjoyed the Wyoming wilderness with him.
+Dorothy enjoyed camping, arrowhead hunting, gardening and loved her purple Iris's.
 With close friend, Barbara Leonard, they belonged to a doll club, made porcelain dolls, went to doll conventions and planned yearly trips together.
-She loved spending time with her family, going to plays, dance recitals and Nutcracker ballet with her grandchildren.
-Dorothy was a good and generous friend to everyone she met and always there to lend a helping hand.
+She loved spending time with her family; attending plays, dance recitals and Nutcracker ballet with her grandchildren.
+Dorothy was a good and generous friend to everyone she met and was always there to lend a helping hand.
+She was a devoted member of St. Paul Evangelical Lutheran Church.

-Dorothy is survived by son, Mike (Sandy) Maranville; daughter, Penny Zotto; daughter, Barbara Boden; nine grandchildren; 16 great-grandchildren; Ron Zotto and David Smith.
-Dorothy was preceded in death by her parents; husband, Don Maranville; husband, George Hessler; sister, Edna Hanson; brother, Ed Pieper; son, James Maranville, and daughter, Mary Maranville.
+Dorothy is survived by son, Mike (Sandy) Maranville; daughter, Penny Zotto; daughter, Barbara Boden; nine grandchildren; 16 great-grandchildren, Ron Zotto and David Smith.
+She is preceded in death by her parents; husband, Don Maranville; husband, George Hessler; sister, Edna Hanson; brother, Ed Pieper; son, James Maranville, and daughter, Mary Maranville.

 In lieu of flowers, please make donations to HopeWest.